 Figure 2.
 The positioning and setup of IR emitters is key to manufacturing high quality products in the automotive industry.

 Today, most CFD simulation at Heraeus Noblelight is done in-house using a large on-premise workstation.
 However, during busy periods, the team needs to tap into additional resources by outsourcing simulation work.
 The need to scale up and down quickly makes it difficult to manage licensing costs to cover short periods of use and to ensure that resources are used efficiently.

 Over the past few months, Heraeus Noblelight has been an early-access user of Simcenter ™ Cloud HPC software, a new hybrid software as a service (SaaS) product, which enables simulation runs to be launched on cloud infrastructure directly from Simcenter STAR-CCM+ ™ software.
-These are part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+These are part of the Siemens Xcelerator business platform of software, hardware and services.
 By purchasing hardware and software in the same transaction and paying only for what is used, Heraeus Noblelight sees potential to gain more efficiency by being able to instantly access high performance computing (HPC) resources from anywhere, at any time.

 Figure 3.
 Heraeus Noblelight Infradry Combi used for drying inks on paper.
 CFD is used to make sure the IR emitter is kept cool and to enable homogenous heating and drying.